S

 The Shepweiler is a good choice for experienced and diligent owners who have the time and knowledge to train it and care for its considerable needs.
 First-time or novice owners may struggle with the dog’s tendency to push the boundaries during the training process.
 If you have any other questions or concerns about the proper way to care for this dog, then you should always consult with your vet.

 A fully grown Shepweiler probably needs around 3 to 4 cups of high-protein dry food per day.
 The exact amount will depend on the dog’s age, size, and activity level.
 Since this dog may be particularly prone to bloating, it is a good idea to split this into three or four meals per day.
 Bloating is a very serious condition that can cause the stomach to expand beyond its normal size, which can cause pain and damage.
-Some dogs may also be allergic to wheat, soy, and corn as well.
+Some dogs may also be allergic to common ingredients such as beef, chicken, dairy, or wheat.
 Aim for allergy-prevention dog foods with limited ingredients.

 Maintenance and Grooming